Accelerynt-Security/AS-MDE-Isolate-Machine/README.md

 ![IsolateMachine_Key_Vault_1](Images/IsolateMachine_Key_Vault_1.png)

-Choose a name for the secret, such as "**AS-MDE-Isolate-Machine-AR-Client-Secret**", and enter the client secret copied in the [previous section](https://github.com/Accelerynt-Security/AS-MDE-Isolate-Machine#create-an-app-registration).
+Choose a name for the secret, such as "**AS-MDE-Isolate-Machine--AR-Client-Secret**", and enter the client secret copied in the [previous section](https://github.com/Accelerynt-Security/AS-MDE-Isolate-Machine#create-an-app-registration).
 All other settings can be left as is.
 Click "**Create**".

 ![IsolateMachine_Key_Vault_2](Images/IsolateMachine_Key_Vault_2.png)